danog/toncontest/README.md

   define_builtin_func("atq", TypeExpr::new_forall({X}, TypeExpr::new_map(TupleInt, X)), compile_tuple_atq);
 ```

-As well as tuple set primitives (which I actually intended to implement in funC and use in a previous version of the wallet smart contract, then scrapped in favor of a simple dictionary).
+...as well as tuple set primitives (which I actually intended to implement in funC and use in a previous version of the wallet smart contract, then scrapped in favor of a simple dictionary).